HeloyoM/beni-aliyha-static/README.md

-# 🕊️ Aliyah Support Platform
+# 🕊️ Bnei-Aliyah - Platform

 A full-stack web application designed to support U.S. citizens in their journey of making **Aliyah** to Israel 🇮🇱 — offering education, job guidance, community support, and more.